yodertv/Reminders/doc/run-book.md

 ```

 ## Create new DBs for to be assigned to users:
 - Use the admin interface of your hosting provider or clonedb or mongodump and mongorestore to create or copy an empty db.
-- Note the mongo connection string.
-Looks something like ds047057.mongolab.com:47057/frankstodos.
+Note the mongo connection string.
+Looks something like: ```ds047057.mongolab.com:47057/frankstodos```
 - Create the user in the DB for authentication.
 Must be the same user and password of every db.
 - Test the auth by connecting like:
 ```